virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

 Both *If* and *ForEach* can be of any nesting level.

 - In case a condition is specified incorrectly, the actions inside *if* statement won't be executed.
-Herewith, <a href="http://docs.cloudscripting.com/troubleshooting/" target="_blank">Cloud Scripting Console</a> will return the <b>*‘invalid condition’*</b> message with the root cause explanation.
+Herewith, the <a href="http://docs.cloudscripting.com/troubleshooting/" target="_blank">Cloud Scripting Console</a> will return the <b>*‘invalid condition’*</b> message with the root cause explanation.
 The application installer will proceed to the next action.
 - If condition is valid but hasn’t being executed, the <b>*'condition is not met'*</b> message will be logged.

 <b>Examples</b>